 In this day and age, your church is probably using some form of technology.
 Your tools may be as simple as creating email newsletters or posting updates on social media, or as in depth as a fully integrated suite of church-specific tech solutions.

 Whatever you currently have implemented, you’re not alone.
-According to Pushpay’s recent survey, the ‘2021 State of Church Technology Report’, 99% of churches are incorporating digital tools.
-Nearly two thousand church leaders from all across the country agree: Technology is critical to the Church’s mission.
+According to Pushpay’s recent survey, the ‘2023 State of Church Technology Report’, 99% of churches are incorporating digital tools.
+Over twenty-two hundred church leaders from all across the country agree: Technology is critical to the Church’s mission.

 What they don’t seem to agree on, however, is how often they should reassess the tech tools they’ve already implemented.